State-of-Rhode-Island-eCMS/ecms_profile/docs/development.md

 `ecms_profile.info.yml` file as a dependency.

 Config files for the profile are stored in the `config/install` directory.
-Config files for the profile are stored in the `config/install` directory.
 If config files pertain to an existing custom module, then the yml file should live within that module’s config/install directory.
 Note: Always run the config-clean shell script below to remove UUIDs.